yawnbo/dots/README.md

 ## dotfiles
 *_note_*
-please fix nvim it is so trash
+um just tmux i guess..
+nvim could use more but its very usable at this point so its whatevr